gegnew/aws-greengrass-pubsub-sdk-for-python/samples/README.md

         "mqtt-subscribe-topics" : ["mqtt/my-app/broadcast", "mqtt/my-app/error"]
     }
 ```
-In this example, we have defined application broadcast and error PubSub topics that may be used to provide differentiated processing based on priority.
+In this example, we have defined application level broadcast and error PubSub topics that may be used to provide differentiated processing based on priority.
+Another common usage example is to add the egress topic of other components you want to receive messages from in your application.

 You can also add you own parameters in the **GGV2PubSubSdkConfig** field and have them passed into your application logic using the patterns shown in the component template.